 In 2015 Alegre’s best finish was their second in the opening regatta of the season, Ford Vignale Sailing Week in Valencia, the 52 SUPER SERIES debut for the Botin and Partners design, a mould sister to Quantum Racing, which was built at Longitude Cero in Burriana, Spain.

-Tactician is the young Brit, past 470 World Champion – Nic Asher, who cut his teeth as strategist on Rán Racing.
-Some of the core group have been with Soriano since the beginning.
-Joe Cox, Will Best, Gerry Mitchell and North Sails’ Kevin George are among the longest serving core crew members.
+Some of the Alegre core group have been with Soriano since the beginning.
+Joe Cox, Will Best, Gerry Mitchell and North Sails’ Kevin George are among the longest serving crew members.
 Soriano is an accomplished and talented owner-driver.

-2017 was a difficult season for Andy Soriano’s Alegre, and there is no doubt that the team probably finished the season with a feeling of disappointment, ruing what could have been.
-Under owner-driver Andy Soriano, this is a team rich in talent and experience, but they could not manage that high level of consistency needed to podium at regattas.
-Andy Horton sailed as tactician complemented by Kelvin Harrap as strategist, and they showed many bright spots over the season.
+But 2017 was a difficult season for Alegre and there is no doubt that the team probably finished the season with a feeling of disappointment, ruing what could have been.
+Under owner-driver Soriano, this is a team rich in talent and experience, but they could not manage that high level of consistency needed to podium at regattas.
+Andy Horton signed on at the second regatta of the season as tactician and is complemented by Kelvin Harrap as strategist.
+They showed many bright spots over the season.
 Scarlino, for whatever reason, remains their special place – just missing out on their second successive Scarlino podium when they finished fourth.
 There’s no doubt that their confidence, their impetus, and their scoreline took a hit when they lost their new, 2017 rig overboard in Porto Cervo.
 But – away from the circuit – they enjoyed a big win at the Copa del Rey.